anishjain042006-debug/HR-ANALYTICS-DASHBORAD-/README.md

-# HR-ANALYTICS-DASHBORAD-
+HR-Employee-Attrition-Analysis (Interactive Dashboard creation using Tableau) 🎯 Project Objective
-I developed a comprehensive data analytics project to explore employee turnover and workforce demographics.
-This project involved transforming raw HR data into an interactive dashboard to identify the key drivers behind employee attrition.
+The primary objective of this project is to analyze employee attrition to identify the key drivers behind why staff members leave the organization.
+By examining demographic, financial, and performance data, the project aims to provide actionable insights that help HR reduce turnover and improve employee retention.